8 Jun - 5 min read

 Tip: Before applying for a new credit card or loan, check your credit record with CCRIS and CTOS.
-If you have a good credit score, you can use that as a leverage to request for a lower interest rate.
+If you have a good credit score, you can use that as leverage to request a lower interest rate.

 You may think the small minimum amount is more affordable, but what you’re actually doing is paying for the accrued interest.

 Instead, bite the bullet and make it a point to pay at least double the minimum amount – that is, if you can’t pay the full amount owed.
 If you think it’s beyond your budget, analyse your expenses and trim where necessary.
 Read our money saving tips for ideas if you’re not sure how you should start.

 Whether it’s a credit card or a loan outstanding, make it a point to pay it off as soon as you can if you have savings in your bank account.
 While it’s a no-brainer for credit card outstanding amounts, it’s an idea that you should consider for your loans as well.